"If you think it's expensive to hire a professional to do the job, wait until you hire an amateur." Red Adair

 - assures electrical and mechanical systems are operating efficiently

 A Thermal Scan can offer you enhanced marine safety and the ability to prevent costly catastrophic offshore failures by detecting developing faults with critical systems.
 As part of an early detection system, ACE Thermal Imaging performs the scans with pinpoint accuracy and analyzes thermal images to rapidly identify component and system faults that cannot be seen with the naked eye.
-An inexpensive review using advanced infrared technology can provide a large return
+An inexpensive review using advanced infrared technology can provide a large return for your very expensive investment.

 The knowledge you will gain from an infrared marine inspection is a view of your vessel as you have probably never experienced.
 Infrared provides a thermal image of your vessel and allows for a quick and accurate survey of its condition - structurally and mechanically.
 Infrared technology in marine applications gives you another level of information to assure safety on the water.
 It allows for efficient predictive maintenance procedures.
 Be safe.
 Insure your loved ones and passengers’ safety with an infrared marine inspection.
 The costs are low and a vessel under 100 feet typically takes a few hours to complete.
-Larger vessels,
+Larger vessels, marinas and terminal facilities usually require more time for a complete infrared inspection.
+Your infrared marine survey will include a comprehensive full color report with all necessary recommendations noted.

 The temperature of -273.16° C, -459.69° F, or 0° K; thought to be the temperature at which molecular motion vanishes and a body would have no heat energy.